MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration.md

 ms.subservice: plan
 ---

-# How to perform a manual Moodle migration
+# How to start a manual Moodle migration

-## How to start a Moodle migration

 To start a Moodle migration, log in into [Azure](http://portal.azure.com/) after completing deployment.
 Go to the created resource group, and find all the created resources.
 The following image demonstrates how resources will be created:

 [Resources overview](images/overview.PNG)

-### Controller virtual machine
+## Controller virtual machine

 - Use a free open-source terminal emulator or serial console tool to log in into a controller machine.
 - Copy the public IP of the controller virtual machine to use as the host name.